derhornspieler/rke2-cluster-automation/README.md

    ```
    Copy the `########## cloud config ############` block – you will paste it into `cloudProvider.cloudConfig`.
 5. **TLS note** – if you access the Harvester API via IP (e.g., `https://192.168.6.5/...`), either reissue Harvester's management certificate with that IP in its SAN list **or** set `insecure-skip-tls-verify: true` under the `cluster` entry in the generated kubeconfig.
 Otherwise the CCM cannot connect and the taint is never cleared.
-6. **Rancher TLS secret** – if you plan to deploy Rancher Manager (`rancherManager.enabled: true`) with `ingress.tlsSource: secret`, you must supply the certificate/key for your Rancher FQDN ahead of time:
+6. **Rancher TLS (cert-manager recommended)** – Rancher requires TLS on its ingress service.
+   - **Recommended:** enable the bundled cert-manager installation by setting `certManager.enabled: true` in `custom_values.yaml`.
+Provide the desired certificate parameters (`certManager.certificate.*`) and make sure a ClusterIssuer/Issuer referenced by `certManager.certificate.issuerRef` already exists.
+The chart installs cert-manager and creates the `Certificate` resource so the secret is managed automatically.
+   - **Manual secret:** if you prefer to manage the secret yourself, generate it before the first `helm upgrade --install`:
    ```bash
    export RANCHER_FQDN=rancher.example.com
    openssl req -x509 -nodes -newkey rsa:2048 -days 365 \